oscdev-io/ezplugins/docs/index.rst

-..
-EZPlugins documentation master file, created by sphinx-quickstart on Tue Nov 30 11:20:41 2021.
+.. ezplugins documentation master file, created by sphinx-quickstart on Tue Nov 30 11:31:26 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EZPlugins's documentation!
+Welcome to EZPlugins documentation!
 =====================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

+   ezplugins

 Indices and tables